Mokshu3242/DSCI-691/README.md

     - Target module: `Wqkv`

 After training, each model was evaluated on the matched ID test set and the held-out motif-combination OOD test set.

+There were several challenges faced relating to the development of the DNABERT2 classifier model, which were mostly a result of versioning.
+As a model that was developed a few years ago on different python and pytorch versions, we were faced with incompatibilities when we tried to run the model, both with smaller features and key functions.
+The largest issue was with the flashattention module Triton.
+This is designed as an optimization feature built into the DNABERT2 model, however trying to use it as intended resulted in an incompatibility with current versions of pytorch.
+As a result, we had to intentially uninstall it to make the model work as intended.

+A second error was not catastrophic, but resulted in significant downstream performance losses.
+We pulled the model through `huggingface`, however had mistakenly loaded it through `BertModel.from_pretrained`.
+This was not intended by the creators of DNABERT2, and resulted in a number of weights being randomly initialized.
+Instead, we had to be careful to load it through `AutoModel.from_pretrained` to pull the correct weights and prevent nonstandard BERT layers from being overwritten.

 ---